DipiAreum04/DipiAreum04/README.md

 - 👯 Working hard to be the best version of myself
 - 🤔 New to Git!
 - 😄 Pronouns: She/Her
-- ⚡ A Potterhead, an army and an otaku
+- ⚡ A Potterhead, an army, an otaku and a nerd